-Support is available from OH Assist, who run our counselling service.
-This is a confidential service and they can be contacted on 0800 731 8631, the service is available 24 hours a day, 365 days a year.
+Support is available from our staff counselling service.
+This is a confidential service and they can be contacted on 0333 212 8382, the service is available 24 hours a day, 365 days a year.
+(If you do not purchase the EAP service please provide alternative signposting details).

-(also see the Policy on New and Expectant Mothers)
+13.4 Expectant Mothers (also see the New and Expectant Mothers Policy)